Hube2/cpt-widgets/README.md

 In addition to the standard WP widgets this plugin also includes an Authors Widget.

+Besides just creating the widgets, these templates also will create all the necessary rewrite rules when they are needed, for example date archives specific to a post type.
+Also included in each template is a function that will automatically create a Widget Area in WP that matches the post type.

 See instructions for using these widget templates in each of the completed templates.